3eif/ear-tensifier/README.md

 ### Credentials

-Navigate to the .env file and fill in the folling credentials:
+Navigate to the `.env.example` file and rename it to `.env`.
+Then fill out the following credentials:

 1. Set the `DISCORD_ID` key to your bot's ID.
 2. Set the `DISCORD_TOKEN` key to your bot's token.